programmerraja/MyBlog/content/misc/Blog ideas.md

 	- [x] class hunter
 	- [ ] interview helper
 	- [x] Money making machine
-	- [ ] expense tracker
+	- [x] How i save my Pm time by automating JIRA
+	- [x] How i save our Markting team time by webscraping
 - [ ] Folder exposing
 - [ ] Two if check cost (learn by doing series)
 - [x] How i earn my first 100 using MERN stack
 - [ ] Weekend learning
-- [ ] Unsolved mysteries (ip timeout vault etc.)
+- [ ] Unsolved mysteries (ip timeout vault etc.,Meilisearch permission deined)
-- [ ] Crazy debugging story (Welcome to the first post of my new miniseries, where I’ll be sharing some of the most intricate and entertaining bug investigations I’ve done throughout my career.
+- [x] Crazy debugging story (Welcome to the first post of my new miniseries, where I’ll be sharing some of the most intricate and entertaining bug investigations I’ve done throughout my career.
 I hope you find these stories enjoyable!)
-- [ ] How i make our webiste to server hello world
+- [x] How i make our webiste to server hello world
-- [ ] logstash shotdown on update
 - [ ] Leason learned from 2 year dev
 	- [ ] Final advice no push on friday

+- [ ] My Bashrc setup
+- [ ] List of questions need to ask before deisgn some thing
+	- [ ] Can i use any design pattern
+	- [ ] Alwasys create a wrapper when using thirdparty such that it easy to swap

+- [ ] How make our website to hello world

 ```
 Hi, I'm an infra developer.
 My daily work involves fixing or investigating issues at the infrastructure level.
 I plan to write about these investigations in a blog series with a Sherlock Holmes detective theme.
 I need your help to write these blogs.
 I'll share the story, and you convert it into a perfect detective-themed blog.
 The blog should include: